RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?

 We modified the annotation rubric to included exemplars, and formatted it as per each model's requirements (e.g. ChatML).
 The prompt is in the Appendix.
 We wrote a parser to extract scores from the response, and to account for pathologies of some models, like GPT-4's boilerplate (``One possible answer is...'').

-\subsubsection{Metrics}
+\subsection{Metrics}

 In addition to EM for FLORES, in the rest of our experiments we calculated IRR between the aggregated (majority vote; average otherwise) human label and S/LLMs with Percentage Agreement (PA) and with $\kappa_w$.
 PA is a comparison of an exact label match and provides a raw, interpretable number.
 It does not account for multi-class imbalance (i.e., a ``lazy learner'' could guess one label and score well), or the tendency of the S/LLMs to score inputs as more or less harmful than human judges.
 To address the lazy learner issue, we compute $\kappa_w$, which lets us determine the agreement between two raters over a random guess.